-The CCPA 2023-24 LCAP reflects the commitment of our program to meet the needs of students to support and promote their academic and personal growth and achievement.
+The CCPA 2022-23 LCAP reflects the commitment of our program to meet the needs of students to support and promote their academic and personal growth and achievement.
 The priorities within the LCAP relate directly to resources, programs, and opportunities to address obstacles to academic achievement, promote an academically robust learning environment, and re-engage students in their current educational program in preparation for a successful transition to college and career.

 Our Vision and Mission is to increase our graduation rate while decreasing the dropout rate in Orange County.
 Goal 1: Engagement aims to do just that with a focus on increasing awareness of our program.
 Awareness is essential through the use of marketing initiatives which in turn can increase enrollments.
 Next, the enrollment process has been a major focus on streamlining to better fit the schedules of students.
-Since March of 2020, the enrollment process has been streamlined to better meet the needs of students including reminders, scheduling flexibility and continuous follow-up.
-Senior Student Records Technicians have seen a steady improvement in students keeping and attending their initial appointments with less students needing to reschedule.
+Since March of 2020, the enrollment process has moved to an online virtual appointment offering more flexibility for students to attend.
+Student Records Technicians have seen a steady improvement in students keeping and attending their initial appointments with less students needing to reschedule.
 CCPA increased community partners that supported students in developing skills to enter the workforce or vocational training pathway and will continue to develop partnerships with educational partners in support of student achievement.
-The Community Resource specialist is an active member of eight different committees to support students' needs while also introducing new events allowing for more students to attend events for the school year to keep students engaged with school and increase their academic progress.
+The Community Resource specialist is an active member of eight different committees to support student's needs while also introducing new events allowing for more students to attend events for the school year to keep students engaged with school and increase their academic progress.

-To increase instructional learning time for student engagement, CCPA will provide more one-on-one support available through various hours including late afternoon and evening times with paraeducators, the School Counselor and the LMS specialist in-person and online.
+To increase instructional learning time for student engagement, CCPA will provide more one-on-one support available through various hours including late afternoon and evening times with paraeducators, the school counselor and the LMS specialist in person and online.
 The virtual online options allow for greater access to paraeducators who are then able to provide targeted, individualized academic assistance.
 Staff, teachers, and paraeducators are not restricted by geography and time spent driving to sites and can devote more time to working remotely with students.

 In conjunction with student engagement, Goal 2 looks to address Pupil Outcomes.
 Data has shown that there has seen an increase in students utilizing the resources provided by our educational partners.
 This increase can be directly contributed to by the addition of a Community Resource Specialist and the process in place to identify students' needs and connect them with a resource.
-The actions for Goal 2, will continue to strive to connect students to partners and to increase utilization of services, and utilize the CA Multi-Tiered System of Supports (MTSS) Intervention Matrix that identifies regionalized community resources for each student.
+The actions for Goal 2, will continue to strive to connect students to partners and to increase utilization of services, and utilize the MTSS Tiered Intervention Matrix that identifies regionalized community resources for each student.
 Additionally, continuing to work with educational partners in breaking down barriers for students will be completed by providing support in connecting students with these community partners.
-Through feedback from staff and educational partners, funding has been allocated within Goal 2, Action 3 to address the immediate mental-health and wellness of students through providing mental health services.
-Students need immediate action that can be supported through these services.

-For Goal 3: Conditions of Learning, reflects important school attributes such as clean, safe, and welcoming classrooms that are wellmaintained and conducive to learning, as well as teachers who are appropriately credentialed, assigned, and trained to meet the needs of atpromise students by providing all students with equitable access to California standards-aligned curriculum.
+For Goal 3: Conditions of Learning, reflects important school attributes such as clean, safe, and welcoming classrooms that are well-maintained and conducive to learning, as well as teachers who are appropriately credentialed, assigned, and trained to meet the needs of at-promise students by providing all students with equitable access to California standards-aligned curriculum.
 To address student learning loss, CCPA committed to assessing students in reading and math through the use of the i-Ready assessment tool.
 The implementation of learning loss assessment strategies will continue throughout the 2022-24 school years.
-CCPA will continue with standardized assessment windows every 180 days during which time students are administered the i-Ready assessment.
+CCPA will continue with three standardized assessment windows during which time students are administered the i-Ready assessment.